IamBugs/obsidian-css-snippets/callouts/scrollableCalloutsREADME.md

     --line-count{X}: {your desired default line length number here};
 ```

-  #### Save the file.
-You can now use your newly specified snippet in your vault!
+**Save the file.
+You can now use your newly specified snippet in your vault!**

+---

 If you want to be able to customise your added option in Style Settings, add the following code to the @settings section.
 The hypen at the end is important.
 Remember to change {X} to your number.
 To "default", add the number you specified in body{}.